-If the parties agree on the MSOL and the other issues relative to spousal support there is no need to involve a family law judge.
+If the parties agree on the MSOL and the other issues relative to spousal support there is no need to involve a divorce judge.
 Judges accept agreements arrived at by the parties to a divorce on these issues.
 Generally, when MSOL is being discussed in terms of dollars, the amount is addressed in net after-tax dollars.
 In other words, if the MSOL is determined to be $10,000 per month, that means that a party would need to have after-tax income of $10,000 per month to meet the MSOL.
 In the analysis of the determination of the MSOL, it should be understood that spousal support is taxable to the recipient spouse after the divorce.
 It should also be acknowledged that the focus of the MSOL analysis is on the supported spouse.
 However, if the potential payor-spouse does not earn income sufficient to pay the potential recipient-spouse spousal support, there generally won’t be a spousal support order made by the divorce court regardless of the extent of the need.
-Typically, an average of the data relative to financial circumstances of the community during the last three years of the marriage prior to the date of separation is used in the MSOL analysis.
-However, it would not be wrong for a divorce court to use five years as opposed to three years.
-Family law courts consider all evidence that is presented in trial in the determination of the MSOL.
+Typically, an average of the data relative to financial circumstances of the community during the last three to five years of the marriage prior to the date of separation is used in the MSOL analysis.
+Divorce courts consider all evidence that is presented in trial in the determination of the MSOL.
 If an accountant is asked to do an expenditure analysis for three years or five years, he will complete that task.
 It is relevant to understand that the accounting fees for this work can be substantial especially if the same work is being done by both sides.

-Family law judges have wide discretion in determining how to define the MSOL.
+Divorce judges have wide discretion in determining how to define the MSOL.
 Divorce courts are not required to define the MSOL using a specific dollar sum.
-After hearing the evidence, a family law court may simply describe the MSOL as “high,” “med-high” or use another descriptive term.
+After hearing the evidence, a divorce court may simply describe the MSOL as “high,” “med-high” or use another descriptive term.

-The MSOL may also be defined by using the total income for a reasonable period of time less the actual taxes and set the MSOL at the net number or simply stated—the family law court may use the net income of the community for the relevant period.
-For example, if the total income during a three year period was $1,000,000 and the total taxes paid were $250,000 the net income would be $750,000.
+The MSOL may also be defined by using the total income for a reasonable period of time less the actual taxes and set the MSOL at the net number or simply stated—the family law court may use the net income of the community for a three to five period.
+The divorce court may exclude years that were not representative years or exclude sources of income that are non-recurring.
+For example, if the total income during a three-year period was $1,000,000 and the total taxes paid were $250,000 the net income would be $750,000.
 That sum would be divided by 36 months and the MSOL for the community would be a net of $20,833 per month or $10,416 per month for each party.
-This approach has been cited in a few reported family law appellate court opinions but is used less frequently than the mainstream method which is described below.
+This approach has been cited in a few reported divorce appellate court opinions but is used less frequently than the mainstream method which is described below.

-If the family law court elects to use the expenditure approach to the analysis, the analysis starts with a determination of the actual expenditures of the community during the three year period prior to the date of separation.
+If the divorce court elects to use the expenditure approach to the analysis, the analysis starts with a determination of the actual expenditures of the community during the three to five-year period prior to the date of separation.
 Most experts agree that the expenditure analysis excludes non-recurring expenditures (house remodel, catastrophic losses, a child’s wedding, etc.).
 The total community expenses are often divided by two to arrive at the MSOL for each party.

 As an example, if the total monthly community expenditures averaged $14,000 over the 36 months, the sum of $7,000 would be assigned to each side as their respective MSOL.